 Three days passed, and I didn't dream about her at all.

 I woke up in the middle of the night, tossed in bed to reposition myself, flipped the pillow over and turned onto my other side, away from the wall.
-The tv in my room was on: the screen itself was black, in sleep mode, but it still illuminated the walls and ceiling with a warm, fuzzy, electrical glow.
+The tv in my room was on: the screen was snowy white static, a forgotten ghost channel, it illuminated the walls and ceiling with a warm, fuzzy, electrical glow.

 Billy was standing in the middle of my room, his back was towards me.